 How to manage the threat of rapid blight and anthracnose on Poa annua putting greens

-By Dean Mosdell, Ph.D., technical services manager, Syngenta
+By Dean Mosdell, Ph.D., technical services manager for Syngenta

 Rapid blight (Labyrinthula terestris) is a turfgrass disease that can affect Poa annua, Poa trivialis and perennial ryegrass species.
 Although its origin is unknown, it most closely resembles a pathogen of marine grasses.
 This explains why disease severity is correlated with saline irrigation water and soil salinity.
 Cultural practices, such as salinity management and using tolerant species in winter overseeding, are important for rapid blight management.

 A limited number of fungicides effectively suppress rapid blight’s severity.
 Fungicides in the QoI class and mancozeb were once the only options for superintendents.
-Although resistance has not been detected, continuous applications of a single mode of action fungicide can cause a shift in pathogen sensitivity, not only in Labyrinthula, but in other pathogens, like anthracnose present in the thatch/soil during application.
+Although resistance has not been detected, continuous applications of a single mode of action fungicide can cause a shift in pathogen sensitivity, not only in Labyrinthula, but in other pathogens like anthracnose present in the thatch/soil during application.
 Managers of Poa annua greens in California need to implement a preventive fungicide program to not only control rapid blight, but other key diseases such as anthracnose and summer patch.

-©2020 Syngenta.
+To learn how to prevent rapid blight and other key turf diseases as part of an agronomic program, visit www.GreenCastOnline.com/Programs.
+Performance assessments are based upon results or analysis of public information, field observations and/or internal Syngenta evaluations.
+Trials reflect treatment rates and mixing partners commonly recommended in the marketplace.©2021 Syngenta.
 Important: Always read and follow label instructions.
 Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
 Please check with your local extension service to ensure registration and proper use.
-Action™, Appear®, Daconil®, GreenCast®, Heritage®, Velista® and the Syngenta logo are trademarks of a Syngenta Group Company.
+Action™, Ascernity®, Daconil®, GreenCast®, Heritage®, Solatenol®, Velista® and the Syngenta logo are trademarks of a Syngenta Group Company.
 Secure® is a trademark of Ishihara Sangyo Kaisha, LTD. All other trademarks are property of their respective owners.